The Categories of Lubin-Tate and Drinfeld Bundles: -Equivariant Lubin-Tate Bundles on

-which are equivalences: the first as $G_0 / G^m$ is the Galois group of $X_m / X_0$ and the second by \cite[Ex.\ 2.33]{TAY3}, using the fact that $G / G^0$ acts on the connected components of $X_0$ simply transitively.
-Taking global sections and restricting to representations where $H_m$ acts trivially, this becomes
+which are equivalences: the second as $G^0 / G^m$ is the Galois group of $X_m / X_0$ (\cite[Prop.\ 2.53]{TAY3}) and the first by \cite[Ex.\ 2.33]{TAY3}, using the fact that $G / G^0$ acts on the connected components of $X_0$ simply transitively.
+Taking global sections, this becomes

 the composition of which coincides with $L_m \otimes_K -$ above. \end{proof}